LynneMcGrail/take-a-hike/README.md

 * The community on slack for feedback, and pointing me to [W3Schools](https://www.w3schools.com/) for more indepth guides to the uses of HTML and CSS.
 * Responsive media queries guidance was [W3Schools](https://www.w3schools.com/css/css_rwd_mediaqueries.asp)
 * The guidance for the `hamburger menu` using CSS code was [unused-css.com](https://unused-css.com/blog/css-only-hamburger-menu/)
+* To embed a responsive Google maps to my site, I found this source [Duda](https://blog.duda.co/responsive-google-maps-for-your-website)

 #